 On top of that, most party designers have already styled a party on their blog around the printable set, giving you ready-made ideas and saving you endless searches on Pinterest.

 So go ahead and steal the professionally styled parties right off the blogs.
 Your guests will be impressed and you’ll look like a star.
-Check out the many birthday party sets available in my Etsy store.
+Check out the many birthday printables set available in my Etsy store or on this site.

 5. Reuse the same birthday candles over and over